Shubham-kpl/todolist/README.md

 # todolist

-this is a todo list made with react
-The website is live at <a href="https://www.todolist-pi-umber.vercel.app">To-do-list-in-react</a>
+This is a todo list made with react.
+The website is live at <a href="https://todolist-pi-umber.vercel.app" target="_blank">To-do-list-in-react</a>

 ## Goals for near future (one week)